davehiggins/shopify-integrated-shipping-label-template/README.md

 # shopify-integrated-shipping-label-template

+A4 Size Paper

-Print your invoices on integrated shipping labels
+Print your Shopify packing and invoices on integrated shipping labels.

 Requirements:
 Please add Shopify's free "Order Printer" app to your shopify instance.
 This will give you easy access to the order templating aspect of your shop.